roshanis/10kings/chapter6_simhana_ii_revised.md

 "This ends today."

-I remember the king citing the great saint-poet Dnyaneshwar, who had begun composing his commentary on the Bhagavad Gita in Marathi.
-"If the divine truths can be expressed in our mother tongue," Simhana said, "then surely earthly governance can be conducted in the language the people actually speak."
+I remember the king citing Mukundaraja, the philosopher-poet whose Marathi verses on Vedantic truth were already passing from village to village.
+"If such divine truths can be expressed in our mother tongue," Simhana said, "then surely earthly governance can be conducted in the language the people actually speak."

 As a Sanskrit scholar, I confess these words troubled me deeply.
 Yet I could not deny their logic.
-This was not mere prejudice against Sanskrit, but a reasoned argument that common understanding might serve governance better than ancient authority.
+This was not mere prejudice against Sanskrit but a reasoned argument that common understanding might serve governance better than ancient authority.

 ### The Transformation Begins

-Within three months of that famine council, I watched the king's decree ripple outward through the administration like a stone cast into still water.
+Within three months of that famine council, I watched the king's decree ripple through the administration like a stone cast into still water.
 Every royal order, every court judgment, every tax assessment that had once been inscribed in Sanskrit now appeared in Marathi.

 The resistance was immediate and fierce.
 My fellow scholars protested that this degraded the dignity of governance.
 The Brahmins warned that the gods themselves spoke Sanskrit, and to abandon it in official matters courted divine displeasure.
 Senior administrators complained that centuries of precedent were being swept aside.